-3. STOCK-BASED COMPENSATION PLAN
+5. STOCK-BASED COMPENSATION

-In 2016, the Company adopted, and its stockholders approved, the 2016 Equity Incentive Plan (the "2016 Plan"), which provides for the granting of options at the discretion of the board of directors or any subcommittee of the Board to its employees, officers and independent contractors.
+In 2016, the Company adopted, and its stockholders approved, the 2016 Equity Incentive Plan, as amended (the "2016 Plan"), which provides for the granting of options at the discretion of the board of directors or any subcommittee of the Board to its employees, officers and independent contractors.
 Under the terms of the 2016 Plan, options may not be granted at an exercise price less than fair market value of the Company's common stock on the date of the grant.
-As of December 31, 2017, there were 24,353 shares reserved by the Company to grant under the 2016 Plan and an aggregate of 19,603 shares remained available for future grants.
+As of December 31, 2017 and 2018, there were 24,353 shares and 53,689 shares, respectively, reserved by the Company to grant under the 2016 Plan and an aggregate of 19,603 shares and 30,918 shares, respectively remained available for future grants.
 Stock options awarded under the 2016 Plan expire 10 years after the grant and typically vest over three years.